Are you looking for a free, powerful, and easy to use communication hub where you can organize your team’s collaboration?

 Customize your notifications in Pumble

-Google Chat?
-Well, technically, it lets you keep your entire chat history on the free plan, unless:
+Google Chat lets you keep your entire chat history on the free plan, unless:

 So, basically, unless you’re on a paid Workspace plan, your chat future is always hanging in the balance in Google Chat.

-I have to give credit to the DND mode that works flawlessly and comes in handy when you need focused time.
+The DND mode works flawlessly and comes in handy when you need focused time.

-However, I’d still appreciate not getting alerted every time a teammate who works on site fills out their lunch order form while I’m miles away at home.
+However, I’d still appreciate not getting alerted every time a teammate who works on site fills out their lunch order form while I’m miles away, working from home.

 Work without distractions in Pumble